 The first board of trustees to manage the county hospital must be appointed by the board of supervisors.
-Not more than four of the seven trustees may live in the city in which the hospital is located.
-The provision applies only to original appointments.
-Filling of vacancies in the membership is performed by the remaining members of the board of trustees; but, if fewer than four trustees remain on the board, the vacancies are filled by the board of supervisors [lowa Code §§347.9-10].
-A new board of trustees is elected at the next general election after appointment of the original board of trustees [lowa Code §347.9].
-Iowa Code §347.9A contains the provisions on impermissible conflicts of interest for trustees.
-The nomination of prospective trustees is to be made by petition in accordance with Iowa Code chapter 45.
-Petition forms are to be furnished by the commissioner of elections, must be signed by at least 50 qualified electors of the county, and filed with the commissioner of elections [Iowa Code §347.25].
+Boards are made up of 5 or 7 members and there are provisions for going between a 5 and 7 member board.
+Filling of vacancies in the membership is performed by the remaining members of the board of trustees; but, if fewer than a majority trustees remain on the board, the vacancies are filled by the board of supervisors [lowa Code §§347.9-10].
+A vacancy will be declared if the trustee does not meet the meeting attendance requirements of lowa Code § 347.10.
+A new board of trustees is elected at the next general election after appointment of the original board of trustees.
+The nomination of prospective trustees is to be made by petition in accordance with lowa Code chapter 45.
+Petition forms are to be furnished by the commissioner of elections, must be signed by at least 50 qualified electors of the county, and filed with the commissioner of elections [lowa Code §347.25].